singularityhub/sregistry/docs/pages/interface.md

 ![assets/img/team-settings.png](assets/img/team-settings.png)

+Remember that you can only choose to add individuals that are part of one of your teams.
+This means that you should generally make a team first.

 ### Danger Zone
 And of course if you need to delete, the settings page has a Danger Zone.
 Be careful!